-Persons live in a world of language and symbols which go hand-inhand with their lifeworld.
-Within this lifeworld, there are concepts that are abstract in the strong sense of the word because they are used to describe characteristics, confer meaning, and order reality.
+Persons live in a world of language and symbols that go hand-inhand with their life world.
+Within this life world, there are concepts that are abstract in the strong sense of the word because they are used to describe characteristics, confer meaning, and order reality.
 To understand something means to firmly grasp what is essential to it with the aim of later using it again.
-This activity must be carried out by the pupils themselves.
-Particular concepts can be made directly experiencable, initially by direct perception and on the basis of one or another form of illustration.
+This activity has to be carried out by the pupils themselves.
+Particular concepts can be made directly experiencable initially by direct perception and on the basis of one or another form of illustration.
 On the other hand, there are concepts that can be presented only in non-perceptual ways.